pretix/pretix-docs/docs/guides/widget.md

 Usually, this will open an overlay with your ticket shop.
 In some circumstances, such as missing HTTPS encryption or a small screen size, it will open a new tab instead.
-Therefore, only call this function *in direct response to a user action*, otherwise most browsers will block it as an unwanted pop-up.
+Therefore, only call this function in direct response to a user action, otherwise most browsers will block it as an unwanted pop-up.

 Call `window.PretixWidget.open`, which has the following signature: